OpenToM: A Comprehensive Benchmark for Evaluating Theory-of-Mind Reasoning Capabilities of Large Language Models: The Dataset

 Overall, \ours~contains 696 narratives.
-Following the 4-stage human-in-the-loop generation pipeline (Figure~\ref{fig:data_gen}), we produce 596 narratives with GPT-3.5-Turbo\footnote{We used the GPT-35-1106 checkpoint through Microsoft Azure OpenAI service.
+We first produce 596 narratives with GPT-3.5-Turbo\footnote{We used the GPT-35-1106 checkpoint through Microsoft Azure OpenAI service.
 All \ours~narratives are generated in December 2023.
 We also tested with GPT-4-1106 and obtained narratives of similar quality.
-Hence we choose GPT-3.5-Turbo for its lower cost.} In addition, we sample 100 existing \ours~plots and produce extra-long narratives (\ours-L) using GPT-4-Turbo\footnote{We used the GPT-4-1106 checkpoint through Microsoft Azure OpenAI service.
+Hence we choose GPT-3.5-Turbo for its lower cost.} using the pipeline shown in Figure~\ref{fig:data_gen}.
+In addition, we sample 100 existing \ours~plots and produce extra-long narratives (\ours-L) using GPT-4-Turbo\footnote{We used the GPT-4-1106 checkpoint through Microsoft Azure OpenAI service.
 All \ours-L narratives are generated in December 2023.}.
 To elicit the unique N-ToM challenges posted by our \ours~benchmark, we compare \ours~with established N-ToM benchmarks in Table~\ref{tab:benchmark_comparison}.
 See Appendix~\ref{app:data_statistics} for detailed statistics of the \ours~benchmark.